 How Can I Recover Compensation for a Spinal Cord Injury?

 The other person must have been negligent in their duty of care to you to be entitled to seek compensation.
-Drivers, for instance, owe a duty of care by virtue of receiving their driver’s license.
+Drivers, for instance, owe a duty of care by virtue of receiving their driver's license.
 They are expected to exercise caution and safe driving principles that a reasonably prudent person would exercise in their driving and maintenance of their vehicles.
-If they don’t, they have breached the duty of care.
+If they do not, they have breached the duty of care.
 To do so is to be negligent.
 If their negligence causes an accident, and the accident causes an SCI, they can be legally responsible for the accident and liable for the injuries.

 The duty of care extends to all people or entities with a duty of care to the public.
 Store owners and other property owners whose premises are open to the public must make those premises safe.
 That is their duty of care.
 If a problem occurs that makes it unsafe, the issue must be fixed with all reasonable speed, and the public warned that it is unsafe.
-If they don’t do this, they have also breached the duty of care.
+If they do not do this, they have also breached the duty of care.

 In general, Florida law allows people who have been injured by the negligent actions of another to seek redress by receiving economic compensation in the following categories.

 - Medical bills, including doctor's visits, surgery, emergency services, prescription medication, and more

 - Future medical bills if you are expected to need medical services in the future